newbreedofgeek/html5-thor/README.md

         $ grunt test:integration //Runs only the Integration tests
         ```
   + ** validate **
-      - This is a core utility task you can run to ensure that changes you make to the Core SDK files and folders dont break the 'Folder Structure Integrity' (see below)
+      - This is a core utility task you can run to ensure that changes you make to the Core Thor files and folders dont break the 'Folder Structure Integrity' (see below)

 ### Supported Platforms